Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Related Works

 \subsection{Weakly supervised 2D semantic segmentation}

-Most 2D WSSS methods are using image-level labels.
-Based on class activation map(CAM)\cite{zhou2016learning}, many methods\cite{wang2020self,wei2018revisiting,huang2018weakly,shen2018bootstrapping,shen2018bootstrapping, ahn2018learning, kolesnikov2016seed,sun2020mining, liu2020weakly, fan2020cian} refines the CAM generated from a classification network to generate pseudo pixel-level labels.
-Then, segmentation networks are trained using the pseudo pixel-level labels.
-Besides image-level label, there other kinds of weak labels like point supervision\cite{bearman2016s} and scribble supervision\cite{lin2016scribblesup, wang2019boundary} which is similar to the weak setting in this work.
+Most 2D WSSS methods use image-level labels.
+Based on class activation map(CAM)\cite{zhou2016learning}, many methods\cite{wang2020self,wei2018revisiting,huang2018weakly,shen2018bootstrapping,shen2018bootstrapping, ahn2018learning, kolesnikov2016seed,sun2020mining, liu2020weakly, fan2020cian} refines the CAM generated from a classification network to generate pseudo-pixel-level labels.
+Then, segmentation networks are trained using the pseudo-pixel-level labels.
+Besides the image-level label, other kinds of weak labels like point supervision\cite{bearman2016s} and scribble supervision\cite{lin2016scribblesup, wang2019boundary} which is similar to the weak setting in this work.
 Points and scribble supervision methods usually constrain the unlabeled points using label consistency with local smoothness.